 George Vlad is a sound designer and a composer who is travelling around the world recording sounds.
 He is involved in projects on ecology, nature conservation and wildlife protection.
 He lives in Scotland, UK.

-François Dulac is a French specialist on environmental engineering and a member of the French laboratory on Climate and Environmental Studies.
+François Dulac is from the French laboratory LSCE on environmental and climate sciences.
 He is also the coordinator of an international programme on atmospheric chemistry and its impact in the Mediterranean Region.

 Author of investigations, Jean–Baptiste Malet collaborates with Le Monde diplomatique.
 He has directed several books and documentaries, including a survey of Amazon (In the Amazon) and another on the geopolitics of industrial tomato concentrate (The Empire of Red Gold), translated into several languages.
 The latter has received the Albert London Prize in 2018 and is the basis for his documentary film, together with Xavier Deleu.